Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Data-driven multifidelity DeepONets

 and mean relative $L_2$ error,

 for $N_H^T = 50$ high-resolution 41x41 datasets not used in training, and are shown in Tab. \ref{tab:Ice-sheets-results}.
-The errors from the single fidelity case with $N_H=50$ datasets match the multifidelity case, although we note that this case requires five times more expensive high-resolution simulations to generate the training data.
-In comparison, the multifidelity approach achieves accurate results with only $N_H=10$ high-resolution simulations (see Fig. \ref{fig:Ice-sheets-results}).
+The errors from the single fidelity case with $N_H=50$ datasets match the multifidelity case, although we note that this case requires more than twice the more expensive high-resolution simulations to generate the training data.
+In comparison, the multifidelity approach achieves accurate results with only $N_H=20$ high-resolution simulations (see Fig. \ref{fig:Ice-sheets-results}).